Hamiltonian stochastic Lie systems and applications: Relative equilibrium points and stochastic Hamiltonian Lie systems

-To understand the above condition in terms of the better known characterisation for standard Hamiltonian systems of differential equations \cite{MS88}, let $\xi_M^1,\ldots, \xi^r_M$ be a basis of fundamental vector fields of $\Phi$ corresponding to a basis $\xi_1,\ldots,\xi_r$ of $\mathfrak{g}$.
+To understand the above condition in terms of the better known characterisation for standard Hamiltonian systems of differential equations \cite{MS88}, consider a basis $\{\xi_M^1,\ldots, \xi^r_M\}$ of fundamental vector fields of the Lie group action $\Phi$ corresponding to a basis $\{\xi_1,\ldots,\xi_r$\} of $\mathfrak{g}$.
 Then, the relation \eqref{eq:RelEquH} amounts to saying that